d12frosted/elpa-mirror/gnu/denote-readme.txt

         `denote-sluggify'.
 Basically, convert `this-is-a-test' to `This
         is a test'.

+  Function `denote-sluggify-signature'
+        Make `STR' an appropriate slug for signatures.

   Function `denote-sluggify-keywords'
         Sluggify `KEYWORDS', which is a list of strings ([Sluggified title and keywords]).